 Please read this information carefully, as our categories and entry requirements have changed

 The Student Interactive Multimedia and Emerging Technologies Competition recognizes excellence in content creation and visual storytelling that demonstrates creativity and innovation in interactive, multimedia and emerging technology.
-Entries are accepted from November 15 – December 15, 2018, and winners will be showcased during an awards ceremony at the BEA Convention in Las Vegas in April 2019.

 “Interactive” refers to content that involves active participation by the intended audience, allowing the user to have some control over the engagement experience.
 Examples may include but are not limited to websites, kiosks, mobile apps, fixed media, or other projects.

 “Multimedia” refers to content that incorporates two or more different types of media to accomplish a communication goal.
 Examples may include but are not limited to breaking news, feature or sports reporting, expansive social media campaigns, or other projects.

 “Emerging Technologies” may include but are not limited to virtual, augmented or mixed reality; games; transmedia; geo apps; or other projects that employ emerging technologies and delivery systems in significant ways.
 Examples may include but are not limited to virtual or augmented reality, 360-degree imagery, games, apps, transmedia, or other projects.

 The genre of the content accepted in this competition is not restricted.
 Examples of content may include but are not limited to news, strategic communication, sports, narratives, promotional or marketing content, religious, documentary, games and entertainment, simulations, or other content.